What’s in your Soap?

 My dreams of making my own soap started over 14 years ago, but life as it would be, never allowed it.
 Two years ago I finally became a soaper.

 I recently had the privilege to teach a class on how to make cold process soap.
 It was an awesome class and I was very grateful for everyone who came.
 The ladies took home almost three pounds of soap each that they made with their own hands.
 Seeing them all having a good time and learning the basics was such a rewarding experience.
 When you make natural soap yourself or support people who do, you know that what you get is real, natural soap with no preservatives or chemicals that you cannot pronounce.
 No funky perfumes, dyes or harmful stuff period!

 A study published by the Journal of Antimicrobial Chemotherapy found that it doesn’t do a better job than regular soap.
-You can read that article here.
-It’s a billion dollar business that makes money off of societies fear of germs.
+It’s a billion-dollar business that makes money off of society’s fear of germs.
 When I think about it, I am pretty healthy.
-Last year I spent time in the hospital with a family member and I used the anti bacterial foam they have hanging all over the place.
+Last year I spent time in the hospital with a family member and I used the antibacterial foam they have hanging all over the place.
 It didn’t help, I had the worst stomach flu ever.
 Those dispensers are just a false sense of security.

 It wasn’t too long ago that Dove soap came under fire because of its advertising as a natural beauty bar.
-According to their website, Dove contains the following ingredients:
+According to its website, Dove contains the following ingredients:

 Sodium Lauroyl Isethionate, Stearic Acid, Sodium Tallowate Or Sodium Palmitate, Lauric Acid, Sodium Isethionate, Water, Sodium Stearate, Cocamidopropyl Betaine, Sodium Cocoate Or Sodium Palm Kernelate, Fragrance, Sodium Chloride, Tetrasodium Edta, Tetrasodium Etidronate, Titanium Dioxide (Ci 77891)